awestover/chopsticks/README.txt

 v1.0 - Records player moves.
 Windows only open picture, breaks on other os. v1.1 - i/o from voice and microphone.
-Incredibly Windows only breaks on other os. v1.2 - brokenish tkinter attempt v1.3 - cross platform speech, and pictures.
+Incredibly Windows only breaks on other os. v1.2 - partially broken tkinter attempt v1.3 - cross platform speech, and pictures.

 v2.0 - genetic strategy updating (no graphics or audio)